Juhanon Mar Thoma: Education

 John was educated at Kottayam M.T.
 Seminary High School, Thiruvananthapuram (Trivandrum) Maharaja's college, Madras Wesley College, and Madras Christian College.
 The stay at Madras, made changes in his attitude, outlook, and lifestyle.
 He was attracted to Indian Nationalism, and started to wear Khadi, following the principles of Mahatma Gandhi.
 He was able to meet a number of foreign missionaries that made him decide to select gospel work as his ambition.

 After completing his education at Madras, he joined the United Theological College, Bangalore, and obtained BD Degree in 1922.

 As a teacher

-For six years after leaving Bangalore he was teaching at Mar Thoma Seminary High school, Kottayam.
+For six years after leaving Bangalore he taught at Mar Thoma Seminary High school, Kottayam.
 There, in addition to his teaching, he was the boarding master and Scout Master also.
 In 1927, John was ordained as a deacon by Titus II Mar Thoma.
 In 1928 he left for higher studies at Union Theological Seminary in the city of New York.
 After obtaining STM. degree from there, he joined Wycliffe Hall, Oxford, England.
 He returned to Kerala and continued to teach at Mar Thoma Seminary High school and at the Theological Seminary, Kottayam.